 For many years, I used a Thompson Chain Reference Bible that was a New International Version (NIV).
 The NIV is extremely readable which probably explains its wide appeal.
 If I were in doubt on purchasing a Bible for someone else or if I were getting a Bible for a teen I would lean toward the NIV because it is a reasonable compromise between word-to-word and thought-to-thought translation while being at a reading level that is simple, but not necessarily juvenile.

 I have a bias toward the left hand of the graph because I prefer translations that take less liberties with the text.
 The New Revised Standard translation is what we use in our pews at church.
 It has a good scholastic foundation for how it was translated.
 When this was written there was a distinct agenda to create a translation with gender neutral language.
 So, if that is important to you, then this is the Bible for you.

-I would avoid paraphrases like the Living Translation or The Message as your regular reading.
+I would avoid paraphrases like the Living Translation as your regular reading.
 There is a place for these though.
 Sometimes I like to refer to them when I am so familiar with a text that it is hard for me to look at it with a fresh and open mind.
 Reading a Bible like the Message, in those instances, can sometimes open you up to possibilities that you really haven’t considered.

 I highly encourage you to go browse the CBD links and articles on their page, Choosing a Bible.
 Also, on their page, Choosing a Study Bible., you can find a very helpful and concise description of features that you may want in a study Bible.
 If you didn’t read my post, Choosing a Bible when you are a beginner, then I would recommend you go back and take a peek at it.
 In that post I cover a lot of very pragmatic concerns about which Bible is best for you.